High order discretization methods for spatial-dependent epidemic models: Stability of the analytic solution

 When deriving a mathematical model to describe the spread of an epidemic in both space and time, it is essential that the real-life processes are being represented as accurately as possible.
 More precisely, numerical discretizations applied to such models should preserve the qualitative properties of the original epidemic model.

-The first, and perhaps most natural property is that the number of each species is non-negative at every time and point of the domain.
-Next, assuming that the births and natural deaths are the same (vital dynamics have no effect on the process), the total number of species of all classes should be conserved.
-Another property concerns the number of susceptible species.
-Since an individual gets to the recovered class after the infection, the number of susceptibles cannot increase in time.
+The first and perhaps the most natural property is that the number of each species is non-negative at every time and point of the domain.
+Next, assuming that the births and natural deaths are the same, the total number of species of all classes should be conserved.
+Finally, the last properties describe the monotonicity of susceptible and recovered species.
+Since an individual moves to the recovered class after the infection, the number of susceptibles cannot increase in time.
 Similarly, the number of recovered species cannot decrease in time.
-These properties can be expressed as follows: \begin{enumerate} \item[$C_1$:] The densities $X(t,x,y)$, $X \in \{S, I, R\}$, are non-negative at every point $(x,y) \in \Omega$. \item[$C_2$:] The sum $S(t,x,y) + I(t,x,y) + R(t,x,y)$ is constant in time for all points $(x,y) \in \Omega$, yielding
+The above properties are expressed as follows: \begin{enumerate} \item[$C_1$:] The densities $X(t,x,y)$, $X \in \{S, I, R\}$, are non-negative at every point $(x,y) \in \Omega$. \item[$C_2$:] The sum $S(t,x,y) + I(t,x,y) + R(t,x,y)$ is constant in time for all points $(x,y) \in \Omega$. \item[$C_3$:] Function $S(t,x,y)$ is non-increasing in time at every $(x,y) \in \Omega$. \item[$C_4$:] Function $R(t,x,y)$ is non-decreasing in time at every $(x,y) \in \Omega$. \end{enumerate}

-\item[$C_3$:] Function $S(t,x,y)$ is non-increasing in time at every $(x,y) \in \Omega$. \item[$C_4$:] Function $R(t,x,y)$ is increasing in time at every $(x,y) \in \Omega$. \end{enumerate} As in the previous section, instead of proving the preservation of properties $C_1$--$C_4$ for the particular model \eqref{spat}, we can establish theoretical results for a more general system of equations.
-First, we state the following lemma, whose proof can be found in Appendix~\ref{appx:ProofLemmas}. \begin{lemma} The solution of \eqref{spat} depends continuously on the right hand side of the system of equations. \end{lemma}